alchemy-swift/docs/docs/getting-started.md

 Run your app with `swift run` and visit `localhost:3000` in the browser to see your new server in action.

+## Editors

+### Working with Xcode

+You may also use Xcode to run your project to take advantage of all the great tools built into it; debugging, breakpoints, memory graphs, testing, etc.

+When working with Xcode be sure to set a custom working directory.

+#### Setting a Custom Working Directory

+By default, Xcode builds and runs your project in a **DerivedData** folder, separate from the root directory of your project.
+Unfortunately this means that files your running server may need to access, such as a `.env` file or a `Public` directory, will not be available.

+To solve this, edit your server target's scheme & change the working directory to your package's root folder. `Edit Scheme` -> `Run` -> `Options` -> `WorkingDirectory`.

+### Working With VSCode

+If you'd prefer to develop with VSCode, you should use the official Swift Server [VSCode extension](https://github.com/swift-server/vscode-swift) available on the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang).

 ## Start Coding!

 Congrats, you're off to the races!
 Check out the rest of the guides for what you can do with Alchemy.